jrsinclair/mazes-presentation/presentation.md

 ## Rules for safe loops

-Note: You've most likely been taught two rules:
+Note: You've most likely been taught (or have taught yourself) two rules:

 ---